 On the Tanzania safari circuit, the northern circuit includes the world renowned Serengeti and Ngorongoro crater, a significant 560 miles/15 hour drive from Ruaha National Park in the centre of the country, Tanzania’s second largest national park.

-In the interest of time, visitors often prefer to take domestic flights via chartered aircraft between the various national parks and African safari sanctuaries, covering this vast country from the island of Zanzibar in the east to the stunning Lake Tanganyika on the west.
+In the interest of time, visitors often prefer to take domestic flights via chartered aircraft on Tanzania fly in safaris between the various national parks and African safari sanctuaries, covering this vast country from the island of Zanzibar in the east to the stunning Lake Tanganyika on the west.

 The choice of airport for arrival and departure should be selected according to the particular safari destination and route which visitors will embark on, to avoid excessively long transfers.